With Leaf, you can sync, export, create, and manage Field Boundaries from all major agriculture brands.

 - Farm(s) can be grouped together under a Grower and Field(s) can be grouped under a Farm

-- Each field boundary is tied to a field ID, which is the central concept for organizing boundary data.
+- Each field is tied to a field ID and its field boundary is tied to a boundary ID, which is the central concept for organizing boundary data.
 There can only be one active boundary per field.

 - Machine Files that Leaf merges into Operations are the results of operational tasks performed in a given Field.